A River

 it carries away

-in the first half-hour
+in the first half hour

-a couple of cows
+three village houses, a couple of cows

 named Gopi and Brinda